 Although psychiatric treatments available today aid many people, each comes with troublesome side effects, incomplete therapeutic effects, and, for significant proportions of patients, no beneficial effect at all.
 What if, when people with mental illness sought out care, they could receive treatments that would help them reliably, safely, and satisfactorily?
 What if psychiatric diseases could be cured?

 At IMHRO, we believe that effective approaches for recovery for persons with mental illness—perhaps even cures—can be attained within our lifetime.
 With your help, neuroscience will provide the key.

 IMHRO funds the most promising neuroscientists who are growing our knowledge of how psychiatric disease works and our ability to heal those diseases at their roots.
 This funding works: Every IMHRO scientist funded from 2005 through 2012 has already received follow-on grants from the government or from private foundations to expand the research they began with IMHRO funding.
-Altogether, between donated and leveraged funding, IMHRO has raised $210 million for neuroscience, such that for every dollar donated, three dollars have been provided to research.
+Altogether, between donated and leveraged funding, IMHRO has raised over $225 million for neuroscience, such that for every dollar donated, three dollars have been provided to research.

 This research is already paying off for patients.
 The consortia IMHRO has funded for psychosis prevention research have treated over 1000 clients, so far preventing conversion to psychosis with 60% success.
 So far, two IMHRO-funded scientists have discovered potential treatments (for depression and cognitive decline) so promising that they have partnered with industry to turn them into medications.